SatoriCyber/terraform-provider-satori/docs/resources/request_access_rule.md

   revoke_if_not_used_in_days = 90
   //dataset default security policies security_policies = [ ]
-  require_approver_note = false //optional, as default is false }
+  require_approver_note = false // Optional, as default is false
+}

 resource "satori_request_access_rule" "request_access3_dataset1" {